kaveh7293/Kaveh-Portfolio/README.md

 <img src='https://github.com/kaveh7293/Kaveh-Portfolio/blob/main/Oceania.png'><br>
 <img src='https://github.com/kaveh7293/Kaveh-Portfolio/blob/main/South_America.png'><br>

 <p>The plot shows that African countries performances get worse after world cup 1998.
 Asian countries performance is better in 2002, 2010 and 2018 world cups compared to their performance in 2006 and 20014.
-THe best performace of Asian countries is in world cup 2002 when Japan and Korea were the hosts.
+The best performace of Asian countries is in world cup 2002 when Japan and Korea were the hosts.
 South American counteries performance was very bad in 2002 with an average of about 0.6 points per game (Uruguay and Argentina were eliminated in the group stage).
 The code for generation of the above results can be found [here](https://github.com/kaveh7293/Kaveh-Portfolio/blob/main/Performance_of_countries.py)</p>

 <h2> Feature Selection</h2>